GuillermoHazebrouck/gnav/README.md

 ## Hardware
 For the hardware you will need:
-- An ARM board like Raspberry Pi (2GB RAM should be sufficent, though 4GB will not harm).
+- An ARM board (2GB RAM should be sufficent, though 4GB will not harm).
 - 16 or 32 GB good quality micro SD to install the OS.
-- 5" or 7" standard DSI touch screen (by Raspberry Pi or any other vendor).
+- 5" or 7" standard DSI touch screen.
 - Hardware encasing (for the 3D printed parts, check the Hardware folder).
 - For real application you will need a data aquisition system (providing GPS, Flarm and other capabilities).
 - A powerbank (ideally at least 10Ah).

+The SMI port for video is probably the best option to connect the screen, since it is very compact and does not use the GPIO ports.
+If the GPIO ports are used by the screen (like for some models of HyperPixel), you will not be able to install the wheel and the buttons directly to the board.

+About the screen size, the 7" provided by Raspberry Pi can be too large to fit in most gliders (especially if the computer is not permanently installed on the dashboard).
+The 5" screen provides a good balance between size and legibility.

+The ARM board that is beeing used are Raspberry Pi 3B and 4B.
+Other alternatives that should work as well (but have not been tested) are:
+- Banana Pi BPI-M6
+- Asus Tinkerboard

+A RAM memory of 2GB should be sufficient in any case, although this has not been tested.
+Consider that the most memory demanding data is the terrain (which can easily reach up to 60MB for a decent grid), and there should be sufficient memory left for other data and tasks.

 ### GNSS:
 For the hardware exploration model, an U-BLOX M8N GNSS chip is beeing used (U-BLOX provides very cost-effective GPS solutions).
 Be aware that it is important to find a proper antenna in order to get an stable signal in a wide range of GNSS systems.
 Even if your GNSS chip is able to process signals from several GNSS providers, the data it receives depends entirely on the antenna, so it is worth investing in a good one.
 Active antennas are preferable.
 Antennas provided by Taoglass, for example, are a good quality and not too expensive.